Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 1: Dublin

 Céad míle fáilte!
 (Or, should we say, a hundred thousand welcomes!)
 Welcome to Ireland and the start of your tour!
-Depending on when you arrive and settle in, you may have a chance to see a bit of the city.
+Depending on when you arrive and settle in, you may have some time to see a bit of the city and find a local pub to sample a pint of Ireland's national drink, Guinness!
 Meet up with your tour leader and fellow travellers, do a spot of sightseeing or just relax – your time is yours.
 Big enough to keep one amused, but small enough to cover in a relatively short time, Dublin boasts an extraordinary history, rich heritage and a touch of indulgence.
 Enjoy!
-Tonight at the welcome dinner you’ll have a proper chance to meet your tour group, and get more information on the days to come.
+Tonight at the welcome dinner you’ll have a proper chance to meet your fellow travellers and your Expat Explore tour leader, who will give you more information on the exciting days to come on this incredible tour of Ireland.

-DAY 2: Belfast - Giant's Causeway - Derry/Londonderry
+DAY 2: Belfast - Giant's Causeway - Derry

 Today, we set off from Dublin on our first day of travel.
 Your tour leader will give you an introduction to the history of Ireland, and, as we’re headed into Northern Ireland it’s particularly important to learn about topics like the Rising, the Civil War and the Fight for Independence, along with The Troubles.
 Although peaceful now, this is an important part of Ireland’s history, particularly the north.
 We’ll stop first in the famous city of Belfast, where we’ll take a combined driving and walking tour.
 We then head to Carrick-A-Rede Rope Bridge for a photo stop, and also visit the famous Giant’s Causeway - legend has it that the causeway was built by an Irish giant named Finn McCool, so that he could challenge his Scottish rival Benandonner to a battle.
-Our last stop for the day is the riverside city of Derry/Londonderry, where we spend the night.
+Our last stop for the day is the riverside city of Derry, where we spend the night.

 DAY 3: Derry - Galway